 Before the end of the market day, the trader will have exited all their positions and made either a profit or a loss.

-Day trading investment approach is completely different from long-term investing, in which an investor holds stocks or other securities hoping that they will increase in value over time.
+The investment approach of day trading is completely different from long-term investing, in which an investor holds stocks or other securities hoping that they will increase in value over time.

 By opening and closing their positions within the same day, day traders remove the risk of any explosive overnight moves.